-Nuts and seeds are a great source of plant-based protein and healthy fats, which can help regulate appetite and promote feelings of fullness.
-They also contain fiber, vitamins, minerals, and antioxidants, making them a nutrient-dense snack option (10).
+Nuts and seeds are great sources of plant-based protein and healthy fats, which can help regulate appetite and promote feelings of fullness.
+They also contain fiber, vitamins, minerals, and antioxidants, which makes them a nutrient-dense snack option (15).

-Studies have linked nut consumption to a reduced risk of heart disease, type 2 diabetes, and some types of cancer.
-Nuts and seeds may also help lower inflammation in the body and improve blood sugar control, which is important for those looking to gain weight in a healthy way (10).
+Studies have linked nut consumption to a reduced risk of heart disease, type 2 diabetes, and certain types of cancer.
+Nuts and seeds may also help lower inflammation in the body and improve blood sugar control, which is important for those who are looking to gain weight healthily (10).

-While nuts and seeds pack a punch when it comes to nutrition, they aren’t very filling.
-Knowing this, we recommend adding them to meals or snacks to make them more satisfying and healthy.
+While nuts and seeds pack a punch when it comes to nutrition, they aren’t particularly filling.
+Therefore, we recommend adding them to meals or snacks to make them more satisfying and healthy.

 4. Grass-Fed Beef

 It’s not a coincidence that we specify grass-fed beef.
-Unlike grain-fed beef, grass-fed beef is thought to be higher in essential nutrients like omega-3 fatty acids, vitamins A and E, and antioxidants (14).
+Unlike grain-fed beef, grass-fed beef is believed to be higher in essential nutrients such as omega-3 fatty acids, vitamins A and E, and antioxidants (19).

 The price point of grass-fed beef may be higher, and the taste and texture may be slightly different than grain-fed beef, but the health benefits are worth it.
-Even then, grain-fed beef can be considered a high-calorie, low-carb meal plan as long as it is kept to moderate amounts.
+Grain-fed beef can be considered a high-calorie, low-carb meal plan as long as it is kept to moderate amounts.

-Here’s a quick and meal idea featuring grass-fed beef:
+Here’s a quick meal idea featuring grass-fed beef:

 - Serve with roasted vegetables for a tasty and nutritious meal.

-Eating eggs regularly provides nutrients that may reduce the risk of stroke, improve eye health, boost brain power, and support muscle growth (16).
-Furthermore, studies suggest that eating eggs for breakfast can help regulate appetite and lead to better overall food choices throughout the day.
+Regularly eating eggs provides nutrients that may reduce the risk of stroke, improve eye health, boost brain power, and support muscle growth (24).
+Furthermore, studies have suggested that eating eggs for breakfast can help regulate appetite and lead to better overall food choices throughout the day.

 Eggs make a great high-calorie, low-carb addition to any meal.
 Try scrambling or baking eggs for breakfast, adding them to salads for lunch, or making deviled eggs as a savory snack.

-Cheese is a good source of protein, calcium, and vitamin D. It also provides essential amino acids and other nutrients, including phosphorus, zinc, and vitamin B12.
-Full-fat varieties like cheddar, blue cheese, and mozzarella are higher in calories and fat than their low-fat counterparts (5).
+Cheese is an excellent source of protein, calcium, and vitamin D. It also provides essential amino acids and other nutrients, including phosphorus, zinc, and vitamin B12.
+Full-fat varieties such as cheddar, blue cheese, and mozzarella are higher in calories and fat than their low-fat counterparts (9).

 Here’s a simple meal idea:

 Beef jerky is a convenient, high-protein snack that is low in carbs.
 It is made from lean beef that has been dried and flavored.
-Beef jerky is an excellent source of protein, as well as certain minerals such as iron and zinc (2).
+Beef jerky is an excellent source of protein, in addition to minerals such as iron and zinc (2).

 It is also a good source of fats, including omega-3 fatty acids.

 However, some types of beef jerky can be high in sodium, and some brands may use preservatives or additives that have questionable health effects.
-When selecting beef jerky, opt for options made from grass-fed beef and without harmful additives.
+When you choose beef jerky, you should opt for options that are made from grass-fed beef and don’t contain any harmful additives.